svalaskevicius/ionPulse/README.md

 Start Hacking!
 --------------

-Download:
-https://github.com/svalaskevicius/ionPulse/downloads (due to limited resources, only Mac OS version is available ATM).
+Download from [SourceForge](http://sourceforge.net/projects/ionpulse/files/?) (due to limited resources, only Mac OS version is available ATM).

-Build it for your platform:
-preparing your environment can be a somewhat involved task, so this option is currently suggested only to experienced users. http://svalaskevicius.github.com/ionPulse/api/index.html defines the requirements and instructions for building the project.
+Or build it for your platform: preparing your environment can be a somewhat involved task, so this option is currently suggested only to experienced users.
+[Project documentation](http://svalaskevicius.github.com/ionPulse/api/index.html) defines the requirements and instructions for building the project.

 Once you get it working, check the files in the main app directory:

 *  ionPulse.css - this is where the css is defined (pulling from the user home directory is planned);
-* js/ionPulse.js - this is the main entry for loading the javascript files.
+*  js/ionPulse.js - this is the main entry for loading the javascript files;
+*  ~/.ionPulse/init.js - the user file for customisations.

 Create! :)